bustoutsolutions/siesta/README.md

 #### Detailed ownership rules

 * An observer’s observation of a resource is contingent upon one or more owners.
-(Owners can be any kind of object.)
+* Owners can be any kind of object.
 * An observer may be its own owner.
-* A resource keeps a strong reference to an observer as long as it has owner other than itself.
+* A resource keeps a strong reference to an observer as long as it has owners other than itself.
 * An observer stops observing a resource as soon as all of its owners have been deallocated (or explicitly removed).

 Observers affect the lifecycle of resources: